-Extension of Time Period for Commission Action Not applicable.
+6. Extension of Time Period for Commission Action

+Not Applicable.

-7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)
+Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)

-The foregoing rule change has become effective pursuant to Section $19(b)(3)(A)^{19}$ of the Act and Rule 19b-4(f)(6) thereunder20 in that it effects a change that: (i) does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.
-Specifically, it does not significantly affect the protection of investors or the public interest because the Proposed Rule will provide greater transparency and clarity with respect to the adjustment and nullification of erroneous options transactions.
-In addition, the proposed changes seek to achieve consistent results for participants across U.S. options exchanges, modelled on SR-BATS-2014-067.
-The proposal does not impose any significant burden on competition, as explained above.
-For the same reasons, the Exchange requests a waiver of the 30 day operative delay.
-The Exchange does not believe that the proposal raises any new substantive issues, because it is designed to harmonize the rules among options exchanges.
-The provisions that differ are based on the existing rule.
-Furthermore, the proposal is intended to bring greater certainty regarding how erroneous options transactions are handled.
+Pursuant to Section 19(b)(3)(A) of the Act,19 and Rule 19b-4(f)(6)20 thereunder, the Exchange has designated this proposal as one that effects a change that: (i) does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.

+The proposed rule change proposes to harmonize and improve the process related to the adjustment and nullification of erroneous options transactions for the benefit of all market participants.
+Furthermore, the Exchange notes that the proposed rule is an industry wide initiative being undertaken in concert with other options markets, including the BATS Options Market ("BATS"), which recently received approval for its proposed obvious error rule.21 As such, the Exchange believes that the proposed rule change does